boxkite-ml/boxkite/README.md

 ## Shameless plug

-Boxkite is a project from Basis-AI, who offer a platform called Bedrock.
+Boxkite is a project from Basis-AI, who offer an MLOps Platform called Bedrock.

-[Bedrock](https://bedrock.basis-ai.com) helps data scientists own the end-to-end deployment of machine learning workflows. `bdrk` is the official client library for interacting with APIs on Bedrock platform.
+[Bedrock](https://bedrock.basis-ai.com) helps data scientists own the end-to-end deployment of machine learning workflows.
+Boxkite was originally part of the Bedrock client library, but we've spun it out into an open source project so that it's useful for everyone!